1967 Philadelphia Phillies season

-The 1967 Philadelphia Phillies season consisted of the Phillies' 82–80 finish, good for fifth place in the National League, 19 1/2 games behind the NL and World Series Champion St. Louis Cardinals.
+The 1967 Philadelphia Phillies season was the 85th season in the history of the franchise, and the 30th season for the Philadelphia Phillies at Connie Mack Stadium.
+It consisted of the Phillies' 82–80 finish, good for fifth place in the National League, 19 1/2 games behind the NL and World Series Champion St. Louis Cardinals.
 The Phillies would not finish above .500 again until 1975.